morrisyoung/papers_phd_candicacy/README.md

-# A probabilistic perspective on tissue-specific co-expression networks: genetic regulation and biological effects
+# A probabilistic perspective on tissue-specific co-expression networks: genetic regulation and biological consequences

 ## 1. Co-expression network analysis: